-Your tax bracket only determines the amount your income tax increases if you earn one additional dollar of income (ignoring the effects of rounding.)
+Your tax bracket only determines your individual income tax rates for each additional dollar of income (ignoring the effects of rounding.)

-We have tax brackets in the U.S. because we have a progressive income tax system.
-That means the more money you make, the higher a tax rate you pay.
-Your tax bracket becomes progressively higher.
+We have federal tax brackets in the U.S. because we have a progressive income tax system.
+That means the higher your income level, the higher a tax rate you pay.
+Your tax bracket (and tax burden) becomes progressively higher.

 Progressive rates are based on the concept that high-income taxpayers can afford to pay a high tax rate.

-Low-income taxpayers pay not just lower taxes overall, but a lower percentage of the income they do have.
+Low-income taxpayers pay not just lower taxes overall, but a lower percentage of their income within this tax system.

 Say you’re single with no dependents, and your taxable income is $9,000.

-Your marginal tax rate, according to the Federal Income Tax Brackets chart below, is 10%.
+Your marginal tax rate, according to the Federal Income Tax Brackets chart below, is 10 percent.
 You pay $900 in income tax.
 That’s simple.

 What if your taxable income is $19,000?

-As a Single filer, you’re now in the 15% tax bracket.
-That doesn’t mean you pay 15% on all your income, however.
+As a Single filer, you’re now in the 12 percent tax bracket.
+That doesn’t mean you pay 12 percent on all your income, however.

 Here’s the math: